swiftlang/swift-testing/Documentation/Proposals/NNNN-custom-test-execution-traits.md

 `self`, so this would grant traits applied to an instance test method access to the instance as well.
 This is certainly interesting, but poses several technical challenges that puts it out of scope of this proposal.

+### Convenience trait for setting task locals

+Some reviewers of this proposal pointed out that the hypothetical usage example shown earlier involving setting a task local value while a test is executing will likely become a common use of these APIs.
+To streamline that pattern, it would be very natural to add a built-in trait type which facilitates this.
+I have prototyped this idea and plan to add it once this new trait functionality lands.

 ## Alternatives considered